prosekit/prosekit/website/guide/nodes/code-block.md

 :::

-Then you can use specific the theme and language for the syntax highlighting, and create a ProseKit extension function:
+Once the dependencies are installed, you can specify the theme and language for the syntax highlighting.
+Then, create a ProseKit extension function as shown below:

 <<< @/../playground/examples/react-toolbar/shikiji.ts